aptech/docs/docs/CR-plotSave.rst

 ::

-    //Create data
+    // Create data
     x = seqa(0.1, 0.1, 10);
     y = cos(x);

-    //Plot the data
+    // Plot the data
     plotXY(x, y);

-    //Save the graph as a 640 wide by 480 tall PNG file plotSave("mygraph.png", 640 | 480, "px");
+    // Save the graph as a 640 wide by 480 tall PNG file plotSave("mygraph.png", 640 | 480, "px");

 Save as 11x8.5 inch PDF at 300 DPI